 For many businesses it is necessary to bring prospects or clients through a sales cycle to get revenue in the door.
-Sometimes the cycle is short, sometimes it’s long; sometimes there is a fully staffed BD team to work leads; sometimes there is a call center or even a single person responsible for managing all lead activity; and sometimes there is no live interaction at all.
+Sometimes the cycle is short and sometimes it’s long.
+Sometimes there is a fully staffed BD team to work leads.
+Sometimes there is a call center or even a single person responsible for managing all lead activity.
+Sometimes there is no live interaction at all.

 Regardless, if multiple touch points are required to move someone towards a revenue-producing action, it is probably a good idea to consider lead nurturing programs as part of the strategic planning process.
-As well as decide how Marketing and Sales departments can 1) form an integrated strategy and 2) be equally accountable for the program’s success.
+And, then decide how Marketing and Sales departments can: 1) form an integrated strategy and 2) be equally accountable for the program’s success.

 Consider the potential benefits: